-Those sites where you can bid on copywriting projects seem like a great deal.
-You get to just through listings and submit a quick proposal and quote.
-Great right?
+Those freelance bidding sites where you can submit quotes on copywriting projects seem like a great deal.
+You get to just scan through listings, submit a quick proposal and quote to potential clients, and land tons of work.
+Great, right?
 Wrong.
-Find out why bidding sites are a waste of a good copywriter’s time.
-Read on…

-So, to make sure we’re on the same page, let’s recap exactly how these sites work for copywriters.
+First, let’s make sure we’re on the same page and recap exactly how these sites work for copywriters.
 Say Client X wants some copy written for his website.
-He writes up a brief description of the work, possibly mentions how much he’s willing to spend, and then posts the job listing to the website.
+The client writes up a brief description of the work, possibly mentions the project budget or hourly rate, and then posts the job listing to the website.

 From there, the copywriters on the site read the listing, write their own proposal of why they’re best for the job, and submit that along with a quote for the work.

 At first blush, this can seem like a great deal for copywriters.
 After all, why go out and prospect for work when you can just troll these sites and pick up jobs that people are already looking to fill?

 But if it sounds too good to be true, it probably is.
 After all, if it were that easy, why would anyone ever leave the house?
 Ad agencies and in-house agencies would be scrounging for copywriters, desperately trying to compete with these bidding sites.
 And…that hasn’t happened.

 Why Freelance Bidding Sites Are Terrible for Copywriters

 Freelance bidding sites are not nearly as easy as they seem.
 First, for every copywriting job that gets posted, you’re competing with dozens of other writers for that job.